Software Installation

 Attention

 If instead of the above output you receive the error message below within the console, the steps in 2.
-MSP432P4 Software Development Kit (SDK) Installation were not completed successfully.
+MSPM0 Software Development Kit (SDK) Installation were not completed successfully.
 Revisit those steps as needed.

-Product com.ti.SIMPLELINK_MSP432_SDK v3.40.1.02 is not currently installed and no compatible version is available. ...
+Product MSPM0-SDK v2.5.1.00 is not currently installed and no compatible version is available.
+Please install this product or a compatible version.

 Note